zim-desktop-wiki/zim-desktop-wiki/data/manual/Help/Preferences.txt

 ===== Interface =====

+**Prefer dark theme** when this preference is set the, zim will request for a dark variant of the active Gtk theme.
+With the default themes, this should result in a darm mode for the application.
+In addition the "[darktheme]" elements from the "''style.conf''" configuration are used (see [[Config Files]]).
+To see the full effect of this option, you may need to restart the application.

 **Show controls in the window decoration** determines whether controls are show in the window border.
 This implies custom window decoration; this may break some platform semantics depending on your operating system.
 This option requires restart of the application.

 **Use <Ctrl><Space> to switch to the side pane** toggles the key binding for <Ctrl><Space>.
 The reason to toggle this binding 'off' is usually because it is also used for input methods when using non-western scripts.